 Ignoring subreddit culture

 Every community has its own norms.
 What flies in r/SaaS would get you banned in r/smallbusiness.
 Some communities allow direct tool mentions; others expect you to share only personal experience.
 Some welcome detailed comparisons; others see any product mention as spam.
 Treating all subreddits the same is a recipe for removals.
+One team learned this the hard way before figuring out how to adapt.

 How AutoModerator works

 The key insight is that these rules vary enormously between subreddits.
 A strategy that works in one community might be completely ineffective in another — not because the content is different, but because the moderation rules are.
+Tools like Prowlo help teams understand each subreddit's specific norms and moderation patterns before investing time in engagement.

 The value-first framework

 Teams that succeed on Reddit share a common approach: they lead with genuine value and let the product mention come naturally — if at all.
+This is the same approach that turned one team from banned to beloved over the course of three months.

 Share experience, not features

 Instead of listing what your product does, describe the problem you solved and how.
 When someone asks how to handle customer onboarding, don't say "Our tool does X, Y, Z." Instead, share the specific workflow you use: the steps, the thinking behind it, and the results.
 If your product happens to be part of that workflow, it comes across as authentic rather than promotional.
+This is what community-building experts like Lenny Rachitsky call "earning the right to sell."

 Build context over time

 The most effective Reddit marketers spend weeks contributing genuinely before they ever mention their product.
 They answer questions, share insights, and build a post history that demonstrates real expertise.
 When they do eventually mention their tool, it's one data point in a long history of helpful contributions — not a drive-by product plug.
+HubSpot's community marketing research confirms that this slow-burn approach consistently outperforms aggressive promotion.

 Match the community's language